-(2) Perquisites and other personal benefits include the use of a company-leased vehicle, parking, club membership, executive physical exam, financial counselling, and certain healthcare benefits and life insurance coverage.
-The incremental cost to the Company is determined by the actual cost of the company-leased vehicle (including gas and maintenance fees), parking, club membership, executive physical exam and financial counselling and by the cost of certain healthcare benefits and life insurance coverage in excess of that offered to salaried employees.
+(2) Perquisites and other personal benefits include the use of a company-leased vehicle, parking, club membership, executive physical exam, financial counselling and tax services, and certain healthcare benefits and life insurance coverage.
+The incremental cost to the Company is determined by the actual cost of the company-leased vehicle (including gas and maintenance fees), parking, club membership, executive physical exam, financial counselling and tax services and by the cost of certain healthcare benefits and life insurance coverage in excess of that offered to salaried employees.
 See section "Executive Perquisites" on page 47 for more details.
 Perquisites and other personal benefits that amount to less than C\$50,000 (in aggregate) or 10% of total salary for any of the NEOs are reported as "Nil" in this column.

-(3) Represents the value of the Company-match under the Employee Share Investment Plan ("ESIP").
+(3) Represents the value of the Company-match under the ESIP.